THE BLACK EAGLE

 4. The Monte Carlo Mystery (UNION JACK issue 1,122, 1925)

 Madam Goupolis commissions The Black Eagle to kill a man — Prince Parvenov — in return for information about, Vabour, one of the men David Stone is hunting.
 The Eagle kills the wrong man but later corrects this, though Parvenov is later proven by Sexton Blake to be a fake (the real prince's ne'er-do-well half-brother).
 David Stone and his brother head to Egypt to find Vabour ... ...

 5. The Great Canal Plot (SEXTON BLAKE LIBRARY 2nd series, issue 19, 1925)

 In Cairo, The Black Eagle is joined by Madam Goupolis and persuaded to take part in a daring plot to blow up the Suez Canal.
 The deed is to be undertaken by a gang of super-criminals, led by Prince Menes, which includes George Marsden Plummer, Mathew Cardolak and The Three Musketeers, and Prince Wu Ling.
-However, The Black Eagle is captured by Tinker and later sent to prison.
+However, after killing Vabour, the Black Eagle is captured by Tinker and later sent to prison.
 The plot is foiled by Sexton Blake but Menes remains free and arranges a successful prison breakout for all involved.